 The activities in this unit help children understand the basic concepts in the Disciplinary Core Ideas listed here.
 You can use the following list as a guide for lesson planning.
 These Disciplinary Core Ideas are taken from Grade Band Endpoints in A Framework for K-12 Science Education.
 Additionally, our activities give children opportunities to engage in many of the Science and Engineering Practices and reflect on the Crosscutting Concepts as identified in the Next Generation Science Standards.
 Continue reading Signs of Leaf Eaters – Standards

 Unless we are gardening, farming, or digging a hole, we don’t think much about the dirt beneath our feet.
-And yet it teams with life, and within it are complex food webs and a host of interesting creatures.
+Yet it teams with life, and within it are complex food webs and a host of interesting creatures.
 Here nutrients that were once part of living plants or animals become part of the soil again, eaten and digested by a multitude of organisms.
-As they eat, grow, or tunnel through the Earth, the many inhabitants of the soil have an important role in the making of soil and the ongoing life of terrestrial ecosystems, from the richest prairie to the rockiest northern forest.
+As they eat, grow, or tunnel through the earth, the many inhabitants of the soil have an important role in the making of soil and the ongoing life of terrestrial ecosystems, from the richest prairie to the rockiest northern forest.

 FOCUS: Life abounds in the soil, from plant roots to earthworms to moles and millipedes.
 All these organisms play important roles in the flow of energy and matter through an ecosystem.
 Many soil critters act as decomposers, breaking down plant and animal materials and returning them as nutrients to the soil where other living things may use them again.
 The soil is a rich ecosystem teeming with life in a complex food web.